meniraj07/ECG-SignalEnhancer/README.md

-this is an ECG Signal Enhancer code in C++
+This is an ECG Signal Enhancer code in C++
 Install gnuplot in you machine and run the c++ code by putting data in .dat file extension fomat